 Since I’m a geek, I’m going to use another tech example.

-This is a GPU being sold by Canada Computers, and in that green box they display that there’s only two left in stock.
+This is a GPU being sold by Canada Computers, and in that green box, they display that there are only two left in stock.

 I believe that every e-commerce business should use this strategy, and it’s really easy to implement, as well.

-All of the big e-commerce platforms like Shopify or Woocommerce have this built into it or it can be be quickly added via an app/plugin.
+All of the big e-commerce platforms like Shopify or Woocommerce have this built into them or it can be quickly added via an app/plugin.

 You don’t want the FTC knocking at your door, so make sure that the inventory levels you display are accurate.